 I can see how much thought Ashley put into her book.
 She wove stories throughout and added notes on which elements of the recipe can be prepared in advance.
 The recipes are worthy of special occasions or just a date night in—they’re a little on the indulgent side, and not many of the meals are meatless, but they all feature fresh, quality ingredients.

-This single vegetarian girl found quite a few recipes to dog ear, including this gorgeous sun-dried tomato salad.
+This single vegetarian girl found quite a few recipes to dog ear, including this gorgeous sun-dried tomato variation of a traditional Caesar salad.
 I’m thoroughly smitten with it.
 It doesn’t call for anchovies or Worcestershire sauce like most Caesar salads, but it has a remarkably familiar Caesar taste thanks to all the Parmesan.
 I used Whole Foods’ brand grated Parmesan, which is made without animal rennet, so it’s truly vegetarian.
 I don’t like to talk about animal rennet because I don’t want to overcomplicate the simple concept of a meatless diet, but most Parmesans are not technically vegetarian.
 (I don’t bother looking at cheese labels or asking before I order a pizza, but that’s just me.)

 This salad is rich and outrageously delicious, the perfect accompaniment to many a main dish.
 I think it would be lovely with my mushroom risotto, roasted ratatouille with spaghetti or just about anything with Italian flavors!
 Brava to Ashley for a book well done.